sinankalkan/CENG501-Spring2021/project_Kucukdemir/README.md

 After reading the original paper and Noise2Noise by Lehtinen et al., I was able to implement the method without having any major issues.
 There are still two ambiguous points, though.

-First, the number of epochs used in their experiments are not mentioned in the original work.
+First, the number of epochs used in their experiments is not mentioned in the original work.
 The other (and kind of related) problem is, I could not directly understand when to use scheduler to reduce learning rate from 10<sup>-3</sup> to 10<sup>-4</sup>.
 As a result, I skipped learning rate scheduling and did not implement it.

 # 3. Experiments and results